What Is Stroke-Related Visual Dysfunction?

 The challenge

 Preclinical stroke researchers typically rely on infarct volume (MRI or TTC staining), motor deficit scoring (Bederson scale, rotarod, cylinder test), and histological measures of neuronal death as primary outcome measures.
 These readouts either require terminal procedures (TTC, histology) or capture only a subset of functional deficits.
-The retinal and visual consequences of cerebral ischemia – even when substantial and clinically meaningful – remain systematically unmeasured in most preclinical stroke studies, representing a gap between the animal model and the ~60-73% of human stroke survivors who experience significant visual impairment (Rowe et al, 2019, PLoS ONE; Li et al, 2022, Eye).
+The retinal and visual consequences of cerebral ischemia – even when substantial and clinically meaningful – remain systematically unmeasured in most preclinical stroke studies, representing a gap between the animal model and the ~60-73% of human stroke survivors who experience significant visual impairment (Rowe et al, 2019, PLoS ONE | Li et al, 2022, Eye).

 Because the ophthalmic artery originates proximal to the MCA, intraluminal filament MCAO in rodents simultaneously interrupts retinal and cerebral perfusion.
 Retinal ganglion cells (RGCs) are exquisitely sensitive to ischemia and begin undergoing apoptosis within hours of vascular occlusion.
 RGC loss reduces the magnitude of the optomotor reflex before any gross retinal structural change is visible, meaning functional visual testing can detect injury earlier than most histological endpoints.
 Critically, this sensitivity comes without the need for anesthesia, surgical access, or contrast agents – making it repeatable at any time point throughout the study.
-For a focused discussion of the RGC and optic nerve dimension of this process, see Retinal Ganglion Cell Pathology and Neurovascular Injury.

 How Striatech products help